 Here you’ll discover Livraria Bertrand — the world’s oldest bookshop.
 Founded in 1732, there’s a Guinness World Records certificate on the wall to prove the claim.
 The beautiful jewellery store Tous is located just a few doors down the street at number 50.

 Keep a lookout for beautiful little specialty shops like haberdashery Retrosaria Bijou on the Rua da Conceição — with its vast array of buttons, ribbons and fastenings.
-Another is the Doll Hospital on the Praça da Figueira.
-Here you can also savour the aforementioned pastel de nata (Portuguese custard tart) at Confeitaria Nacional.
+You can savour the aforementioned pastel de nata (Portuguese custard tart) at Confeitaria Nacional.
 It first opened its doors in 1829 and features a stunning mirrored ceiling and wooden staircase.

 Five tours we love

 Looking for an all-round introduction to Lisbon?
 You can’t go past this full-day guided city tour.
 See Lisbon Castle and the magnificent city views from Monte Belvedere, enjoy a cruise on the Tagus River, and pay a visit to the Belém Quarter to taste a famous Belém pastry!

 Head out with a local guide on foot to explore Lisbon’s vibrant street art scene.
 You’ll visit the neighborhoods of Bairro Alto, Mouraria and Graça, and see incredible street art hidden in backstreets and laneways.

 Working with a Portuguese chef, you’ll help prepare a traditional 3-course menu of fish, meat, and dessert.
 Learn basic cooking techniques, and tuck into the meal you’ve made with your fellow classmates.